If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 When AFCA or a court is considering your matter, we’ll be asked to explain to them why we didn’t agree to any changes to your credit contract, before they make their decision.

-If you don't agree, or feel our decision is not reasonable and fair, you can lodge a complaint with Advantedge or, as outlined above, with AFCA.
+If you don't agree, or feel our decision is not reasonable and fair, you can lodge a complaint with Advantedge or, as outlined above, with Australian Financial Complaints Authority (AFCA).

 Phone: 1300 300 989